Accident Lawyer

 In Illinois, injured cyclists generally have two years from the date of the bicycle accident to file a personal injury claim (§ 735 ILCS 5/13-202).
 Missing this deadline can prevent you from recovering compensation.
 Consulting an experienced personal injury attorney as soon as possible can help protect your rights and ensure your case is filed on time.

-Why You Need an Experienced Chicago Bicycle Accident Lawyer
+Why Hire a Chicago Bicycle Accident Lawyer for a Failure-to-Stop Crash?

 Hiring an experienced personal injury attorney can significantly impact your bicycle accident case.
-Proving driver negligence in failure to stop bike accidents requires strong evidence, such as traffic signals, witness statements, and accident reconstruction.
+Proving driver negligence in failure-to-stop bike accidents requires strong evidence, such as traffic signal data, witness statements, and accident reconstruction.

 Insurance companies often try to minimize payouts, making legal representation essential when negotiating for fair compensation.
 A lawyer ensures you receive the full amount for medical expenses, lost wages, and pain and suffering.